Data security that works

+No human has to deal with encryption keys — ever.
 Keys are ephemeral.
-They exist only for the instant they're needed, then they're gone.
-Nothing to store, steal, lose, or manage.
-No room for error that ends in service outages or audit findings.
+They exist only for the microseconds they're needed, then they're gone.
+No room for errors that end in downtime or audit findings.

-Stolen data is genuinely useless.
+Stolen data is genuinely unusable.

 Protection is quantum-resistant and enforced architecturally, not by policies or credentials alone.
 If storage is breached, attackers get nothing usable.
 Authorized users continue working seamlessly.